Life Insurance Services Overview

 Types of Payment Policies

-Limited payment policy premiums are only required for a specified period of years, such as 10, 20, or 30 years, or until the insured reaches a specified age, such as 65, beyond which premiums will not be required.
+Limited payment policy premiums are only required for a specified period of years, such as 10, 20, or 30 years, or until the insured reaches a specified age, such as 65, beyond which premium payments will not be required.
 These policies usually have a guaranteed death benefit.
 One of the more common forms of a limited payment life policy is the single-premium policy.
 It is offered both as a “fixed” policy (that is, the cash value is held in the general account of the insurance company) and as a “variable” insurance policy (that is, the cash value is held in a separate account that is segregated from the general assets of the insurance company).

-Second-to-die policies are a type of insurance policy which covers the lives of two individuals and is called a “second-to-die” or “survivorship” policy.
+Second-to-die policies are a type of insurance policy which provides life insurance coverage for two individuals.
 All of the types of policies discussed above can be purchased as a form of a second-to-die policy.
-Note that the death benefit amount is paid only after the death of the second individual (that is, the individual who is the second to die) as designated by the policy, and premiums may be required after the first insured’s death.
+Note that the death benefit amount is paid only after the death of the second individual (that is, the individual who is the second to die) as designated by the policy, and premium payments may be required after the first insured’s death.

 Whether you’re planning for retirement or already retired, Contact our team of Financial Advisors about how life insurance can fit into your plans.

 Insurance products are offered through nonbank insurance agency affiliates of Wells Fargo & Company and are underwritten by unaffiliated insurance companies.
 Not available in all states.